Download the Flamingo Fares App

 (Courtesy of the Pinellas Trail Facebook Page)

-Detroit native John C. Williams and Captain Peter Demens incorporated St. Petersburg on February 29th, 1892, with a population of just 300.
+Detroit native John C. Williams and Captain Peter Demens established St. Petersburg on June 8th, 1888, with a population of just 300.
 Despite its small size, it was the biggest area of population on the little peninsula considered West Hillsborough County at the time.

 A black and white image of Central Avenue in 1895, before roads or tracks were laid.
 There's only a wide dirt road with horse-drawn wagon tracks in the dirt.